emarsden/pssh-box-rs/README.md

 - in a `<cenc:pssh>` element in a DASH MPD manifest

+- in DRM initialization data passed to the Encrypted Media Extension of a web browser

 - in an EXT-X-SESSION-KEY field of an m3u8 playlist.

 A PSSH box includes information for a single DRM system.
 This library supports the PSSH data formats